paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PREP_download_from_ENA.Snakefile`: download the sequencing data from ENA with the help of the Python program [ffq](https://github.com/pachterlab/ffq)
-  - `PREP_preprocessing_sequencing_data.Snakefile`: prepare input file for pre-processing the sequecing data with the Nextflow pipeline nf-core/eager and extract and merge all non-human reads per individual
+  - `PREP_preprocessing_sequencing_data.Snakefile`: prepare input file for pre-processing the sequecing data with the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract and merge all non-human reads per individual

-X. `ENVS`: conda environments for use with Snakemake
+X. `ENVS`: conda environments for the use with Snakemake

   - `ENVS_bioawk.yaml`: [bioawk](https://github.com/lh3/bioawk)
   - `ENVS_samtools.yaml`: [samtools](https://github.com/samtools/samtools)